palomachain/compass-evm/README.md

 ### deploy_erc20

 This is used to deploy erc20 from its blueprint to bridge between Paloma and Ethereum.
 The blueprint ERC20 token should have been deployed already using `deploy_blueprint.py` script.
 This ERC20 token can be managed by Compass-EVM.
 That means the token has minted maximum amount (2 ** 256 - 1) into Compass-EVM and can transfered from the Compass-EVM whenever it asked from Paloma side.
 But the token balance in Compass-EVM is not considered as minted externally because the total supply of the token is calculated just like `2 ** 256 - 1 - (token balance of Compass-EVM)`.
+This can be run from submit_logic_call() to self address.

 ## Events